slowernews/wisdom-tldr/README.md

 <a id="on-happiness"></a>Break or mix some long term goals with shorter term ones so you can enjoy the journey.<br>
 Happiness is a journey, not a destination.

-> *'The minute you’re satisfied with where you are, you aren’t there anymore.' -- Tony Gwynn*
+> *'The minute you're satisfied with where you are, you aren't there anymore.' -- Tony Gwynn*

 <!--
 > *'We have the idea that comfort brings happiness.
 Happiness comes from not having fear.'*